 1868 – Donald McKintosh was fired by the Hampden Mills.
 Then he started MacKintosh Company near the Parsons Paper Mill near the dam.
 Fire destroyed this small mill.
 He moved the mill to Northampton.
 Then he moved back to Holyoke and located at Bigelow Street.

 1881 – Name changed to McKintosh and Sons.

 1883 – Crystal Spring Aqueduct Company starts in Hampden Mills.
-Moves a couple of years later to South Hadley.
+Moves much later to South Hadley.

 1888 – Hampden Mills went bankrupt.
 Donald McKintosh bought Hampden Mills.
 For many years their stock changed – cotton blend, cotton only, and then cotton yarn by 1918.

 1943 – Still 300 workers and all seems happy but two years later there is a strike over wages.

 1952 – McKintosh Mills is losing money so they move to Clover South Carolina.